jimxliu/block_storage_device/README.md

-# Assignment 3 - Block Store
+# Block Storage Device

-Please refer to the assignment document and direct all question to the Canvas LMS.
+&nbsp;This project is to implement a storage library capable of storing blocks of data for the user.

-Due September 21st 3:30 PM
+This data is to be file-backed, i.e. the stored data is written to disk so that it may be used later.
+The implementation should create opaque, self-contained objects.